Two Cannabis-based Medicines Approved in the UK

 Despite their praise of the guidelines, for many medical cannabis campaigners and medical charities groups, the new guidelines do not go far enough.

-Millie Hinton, of the medical cannabis campaign group End Our Pain, told that the new guidelines were “a massive missed opportunity” to provide medical cannabis for a wider range of conditions.
+Millie Hinton, of the medical cannabis campaign group End Our Pain, told the Guardian that the new guidelines were “a massive missed opportunity” to provide medical cannabis for a wider range of conditions.

 “It is particularly devastating that there is no positive recommendation that the NHS should allow prescribing of whole-plant medical cannabis containing both CBD and THC in appropriate cases of intractable childhood epilepsy,” she said.